Karagul/Forecasting-Sovereign-External-Debt-Default-via-Mixed-Panel-Logit-Simulation/README.md

 #
 Note:

-'mixed_panel_logit.py' was almost exclusively written by Kenneth Rios (https://github.com/kenrios1993).
-In particular, the mixed-logit model specification and construction.
-My contributions were limited to helping construct the cross-validation loop.
+In 'mixed_panel_logit.py', the mixed-logit model specification was exclusively written by Kenneth Rios (https://github.com/kenrios1993).
+My contributions were limited to constructing the cross-validation loop.

-'default_data.py' was co-authored by Kenneth Rios and myself.